dimitridublin/ms_project2/README.md

 ##### Features to be Implemented
 * Once user submits travel requirements on the site's book section, website to display holiday options (along with respective price) suitable for them according to city, travel period, size and consistency of travelling party, and type of accommodation required.
 A "select this package" button next to each suggested option to lead to a secure online payment page.
-* Website to support the "POST" method once user fills all sections of the enquiry form leading to submitted information being automatically stored in an appropriate database.
+* Website to support the "POST" method once user fills all sections of the enquiry form leading to submitted information being automatically stored in a purpose-built database.
 * Business could partner with other similar travel agencies in order to increase number and types of holiday packages available for sale, thus maximising potential revenue streams for site owner (as potentially travel agency will also be on a commission for each external holiday package sale achieved through its website).

 #### Technologies Used